 These Baleaf shorts have this specific feature that comes with a hidden pocket where you can put your phone inside.

-Let’s see the difference between men, women, and unisex running shorts.
+Let’s explore the difference between men, women, and unisex running shorts.

 Men’s running shorts are designed and cut uniquely with the male body in mind.